indygreg/python-zstandard/README.rst

 frames as a single operation and returns a ``BufferWithSegmentsCollection`` containing decompressed data for all inputs.

-Compressed frames can be passed to the function either as a ``BufferWithSegments`` or as list containing objects that conform to the buffer protocol.
-For best performance, pass a ``BufferWithSegments``, as minimal input validation will be done for that type.
-If calling from Python (as opposed to C), constructing a ``BufferWithSegments`` will likely add more overhead than would be cancelled out from validation inside ``multi_decompress_to_buffer()``, so a list is likely faster in this scenario.
+Compressed frames can be passed to the function as a ``BufferWithSegments``, a ``BufferWithSegmentsCollection``, or as a list containing objects that conform to the buffer protocol.
+For best performance, pass a ``BufferWithSegmentsCollection`` or a ``BufferWithSegments``, as minimal input validation will be done for that type.
+If calling from Python (as opposed to C), constructing one of these instances may add overhead cancelling out the performance overhead of validation for list inputs.

 The decompressed size of each frame must be discoverable.
 It can either be embedded within the zstd frame (``write_content_size=True`` argument to